UoB-COMSM0166/2026-group-14/docs/README.md

 ### Introduction

-#### What is Defend London?

-A tower defense game where players protect iconic London landmarks from waves of invading enemies.
-Build towers, manage resources, and survive increasingly challenging waves across three beautifully illustrated levels.

----

-#### What Makes It Special

-Defend London combines authentic London landmark settings, a diverse enemy roster with distinct behaviors, and a guided onboarding flow that helps new players learn core mechanics quickly.
+Defend London is a tower defense game where players protect iconic London landmarks from waves of invading enemies by building towers, managing resources, and surviving increasingly challenging waves across three beautifully illustrated levels; what makes it stand out is its authentic London setting, diverse enemy roster with distinct behaviors, and a guided onboarding flow that helps new players learn core mechanics quickly.

 ---